 - Social isolation

-- Serious medical conditions, such as heart attack or cancer
+- Serious medical conditions, such as heart attack, cancer, Parkinson disease, and arthritis

-- Certain medications, including those for high blood pressure, high cholesterol, or irregular heartbeat
+- Certain medicines, including those for high blood pressure, high cholesterol, or irregular heartbeat

-Although depression can happen to anyone, no matter what age, race, or gender, the following things may increase your risk for depression:
+Although depression can happen to anyone, no matter what age, race, or gender, the following factors may increase your risk for depression:

 - Family history of depression